 We can define the total cost of ownership as:

 where the components represent the annualized costs of CTI platforms and tools, commercial and open-source intelligence feeds, dedicated analyst and engineering personnel, supporting infrastructure, integration and downstream enablement, and ongoing training, respectively.
 In particular, $C_{\text{integration}}$ includes the incremental cost of detection engineering, EDR/SIEM/SOAR implementation, automation, dependent control changes, and maintenance required to operationalize CTI outputs.
 Thus, $\mathrm{TCO}_{\text{CTI}}$ is the all-in annual incremental investment required to realize the modeled mitigation, rather than a platform-only price.

 With the cost basis established, a direct financial return can be modeled using a cost avoidance formula.
-This model calculates the value of prevented incidents by factoring in the probability of a threat, its potential cost, and the effectiveness of CTI in mitigating it.
+This model calculates the value of prevented incidents by factoring in the probability of each incident class, its potential cost, and the effectiveness of CTI in mitigating it.

-Where: \begin{itemize} \item $P_i$: Probability of threat $i$ occurring without CTI \item $C_i$: Estimated cost of incident $i$ if realized \item $M_i$: CTI mitigation effectiveness factor for threat $i$ (e.g., a value from 0 to 1) \item $n$: Total number of identified and mitigated threats \item $\text{TCO}_{\text{CTI}}$: Total Cost of Ownership of Cyber Threat Intelligence \end{itemize} The input variables ($P_i$, $C_i$) can be estimated using historical internal data, industry breach reports, and the probabilistic approaches offered by frameworks like FAIR.
-Practical examples are shown in chapter \ref{ch:sector_rois}.